Lots of people still read this article… cool! I started a podcast about television shows from the 90’s, click here to find out more.

-In my continuing, unnecessary series about the Harry Potter universe, I’ll be looking into sex and sexuality or as I like to call it, “Why Engorgio is the best spell in the world and why Reducto isn’t its counter-charm.”
+In my continuing, and unnecessary, series about the Harry Potter universe, I’ll be looking into sex and sexuality or as I like to call it, “Why Engorgio is the best spell in the world and why Reducto isn’t its counter-charm.”

-Aside from a few scenes where people are snogging and the chapters upon chapters where Harry’s adolescent inner beast howls, sex and sexuality really aren’t covered in the books or the films.
+Aside from a few scenes where people are snogging and the chapters upon chapters where Harry’s adolescent inner beast howls, sex and sexuality really aren’t looked at in the books or the films.

 We never get to see into the intricate horizontal dance that produces half-blood witches or wizards, the vagaries of inter-species dating, the creation of half-breed individuals, or how students at Hogwarts learn about the preventatives measure they can take to avoid teen pregnancy or STDs.